No. 6 Nebraska Cornhuskers (#24/#25)

 Laudermill matched her career high for the second time in Big Ten play with 14 points to go along with three rebounds, an assist and two steals in a win over Minnesota Feb.
 3. It was her second double-figure scoring effort of the season, joining a 14-point effort at Indiana Jan.
 10.

-Big Ten, Huskers Rank High in National RPI
+Big Ten, Huskers Ranking High in National RPI

-The Big Ten proved itself as an improved women’s basketball conference in 2012-13.
-RealTimeRPI ranked the Big Ten No. 2 nationally among all conferences, trailing only the Big 12 this season, ranking ahead of the SEC (3), Big East (4), ACC (5) and Pac-12 (6) among the top conferences in the nation.
+The Big Ten is proving itself as an improved women’s basketball conference in 2012-13.
+RealTimeRPI ranks the Big Ten No. 2 nationally among all conferences, trailing only the Big 12 this season, ranking ahead of the SEC (3), Big East (4), ACC (5) and Pac-12 (6) among the top conferences in the nation.

 Penn State (6), Purdue (14), Nebraska (15) and Michigan State (23) give the Big Ten four top-25 RPI teams, according to the official NCAA RPI rankings (March 18).
 Michigan (35) and Iowa (44) provide the conference with six top-50 RPI squads.
 Ohio State (64), Illinois (80), Minnesota (84), Northwestern (104) and Wisconsin (124) give the league 11 top-125 RPI teams.
 Indiana (191) rounds out the Big Ten contingent among the 345 NCAA Division I women’s basketball schools.